 I don't know if agricultural futures float your boat or something else, but I think you get the idea.
 If you can write a crawler that does well predicting all of these time series, you are doing well.
 Don't forget that I've listed plenty of ideas in the listing of popular python time series packages, and remember that the goal here is to add value to someone, somewhere, in real-time.
 This isn't just another throwaway notebook.

 I hope you contribute to an open source library or two, or create your own.
 Go to settings in GitHub and activate donations if you do.
 I've written a step-by-step guide to packaging on PyPI for those not already familiar.
-Twice a week I hold open virtual office hours (Tue 8pm EST, noon Fri EST) and you can reach out by whatever means you prefer to be included in the invite - for instance the contact information in the Knowledge Center.

 Above all, have fun.
 Résumé padding doesn't have to be dull.